 So, first we recognize that being is really fundamentally a nonbeing, nothing, absence.
 Presence turns out to be the other side of what can only be described as a spacious absence.
 The ground of the ground, the ground of presence itself, of the luminosity itself, is nonexistence.
 You feel it . . . it exists.
 But what is the feeling of existence in it?
 What makes it exist?
 What is the ground of the existence of presence?
 The recognition of the fact that it does not exist, that it is absolutely nothing.
 Complete transparency, no opaqueness, no thickness, no objects, no solidity, no substance, no mass, no atoms, no time, no space . . . nothing.
 But we get accustomed to believing in and living according to our ideas of what we think our existence is—an objective existence such as that of a rock.
 Thus, recognizing the actual underlying nature of our existence—the nonbeingness of it—requires such a subtle understanding that we tend not to see it.

 The Unfolding Now, pg.
 209

-The Ground that is, Paradoxically, Not Only Nonexistent, it is Nonexistence
+Paradoxical Ground that is Nonexistence

 The absolute is not something other than the consciousness that contemplates it.
 It is not something outside of the awareness that inquires into it.
 It is not a product of consciousness or perception, but their very source.
 It is also not a percept that can be delineated completely.
 In fact, it is not a percept, even though we seem to have the experience of perceiving it.
 It is the ground of all perception, all experience.
 And this ground is paradoxically not only nonexistent, it is nonexistence.
 This nonexistence is also mysteriously inseparable from all existence, as its ultimate truth and reality.
 The absolute is what gives everything its existence, without it itself being an existent.